-In our work advising and conducting reviews for boards across many sectors and sizes, Chairs and Directors universally tell us there is room for material improvement in the way management engages with them.
+In our work advising and conducting reviews for boards across many types, sectors and sizes, Chairs and Directors universally tell us there is room for material improvement in the way management engages with them.
 In almost all the Board Reviews we have undertaken areas to be addressed include board engagement: ranging from board reporting through to, for example how questions are answered in meetings.

 WRITING THE PAPER